atomisthq/docs/docs/reference-docs/rug.md

 }
 ```

-Finally, a JavaScript expression can be used to compute a Rug computed value, like this:
+Finally a JavaScript expression can be used to compute a Rug computed value, like this:

 ```